cartant/eslint-plugin-rxjs-angular/README.md

 [![devDependency Status](https://img.shields.io/david/dev/cartant/eslint-plugin-rxjs-angular.svg)](https://david-dm.org/cartant/eslint-plugin-rxjs-angular#info=devDependencies)
 [![peerDependency Status](https://img.shields.io/david/peer/cartant/eslint-plugin-rxjs-angular.svg)](https://david-dm.org/cartant/eslint-plugin-rxjs-angular#info=peerDependencies)

-This repo is a WIP.
+This package contains ESLint versions of the Angular/RxJS rules that are in the [`rxjs-tslint-rules`](https://github.com/cartant/rxjs-tslint-rules) package.

-Eventually, it will contain ESLint versions of the Angular rules in the [`rxjs-tslint-rules`](https://github.com/cartant/rxjs-tslint-rules) package.
+There is no recommended configuration for this package, as all of the rules are opinionated.

 # Install